 People on this list include Catherine of Valois and Henry III of France.The information on this page of prominent House of Valois members can help answer the questions, “Who was in the House of Valois?” and "Who is part of the House of Valois?

-Catherine of Valois was the Queen consort of England from 1420 until 1422.
-She was the descendant, consort, and ancestor of kings.
+- Catherine of Valois (27 October 1401 – 3 January 1437) was the queen consort of England from 1420 until 1422.
 A daughter of Charles VI of France, she married Henry V of England, and gave birth to his heir Henry VI of England.
-Her liaison with Owen Tudor proved the springboard of that family's fortunes, eventually leading to their grandson's elevation as Henry VII of England.
-Catherine's older sister Isabella was queen of England from 1396 until 1399, as the child bride of Richard II.... more on Wikipedia
+Her liaison (and possible secret marriage) with Owen Tudor proved the springboard of that family's fortunes, eventually leading to their grandson's elevation as Henry VII of England.
+Catherine's older sister Isabella was queen of England from 1396 until 1399, as the child bride of Richard II.... more

-Francis I was the first King of France from the Angoulême branch of House of Valois, from 1515 until his death.
+- Francis I (French: François Ier; Middle French: Francoys; 12 September 1494 – 31 March 1547) was King of France from 1515 until his death in 1547.
 He was the son of Charles, Count of Angoulême, and Louise of Savoy.
-He succeeded his cousin and father-in-law Louis XII, who died without a male heir.
-A prodigal patron of the arts, he initiated the French Renaissance by attracting many Italian artists to work on the Château de Chambord, including Leonardo da Vinci, who brought the Mona Lisa with him, which Francis had acquired.
-Francis' reign saw important cultural changes with the rise of absolute monarchy in France, the spread of humanism and Protestantism, and the beginning of French exploration of the New World.
-Jacques ...more on Wikipedia
+He succeeded his cousin and father-in-law Louis XII, who died without a son.
+A prodigious patron of the arts, he initiated the French Renaissance by attracting many Italian artists to work on the Château de Chambord, including Leonardo da Vinci, who brought the Mona Lisa with him, which Francis had acquired.
+Francis' reign saw important cultural changes with the rise of absolute monarchy in France, the spread of humanism and Protestantism, and the beginning of French exploration... more

-Charles IX was a monarch of the House of Valois who ruled as King of France from 1560 until his death.
-He ascended the throne of France upon the death of his brother Francis II.
+- Charles IX (27 June 1550 – 30 May 1574) was King of France from 1560 until his death in 1574 from tuberculosis.
+He ascended the throne of France upon the death of his brother Francis II in 1560.
 After decades of tension, war broke out between Protestants and Catholics after the massacre of Vassy in 1562.
-In 1572, after several unsuccessful peace attempts, Charles ordered the marriage of his sister Margaret of Valois to Henry of Navarre, a major Protestant leader and the future King Henry IV of France, in a last desperate bid to reconcile his people.
+In 1572, after several unsuccessful peace attempts, Charles ordered the marriage of his sister Margaret of Valois to Henry of Navarre (the future King Henry IV of France), a major Protestant nobleman who was in the line of succession to the French throne, in a last desperate bid to reconcile his people.
 Facing popular hostility against this policy of appeasement, Charles allowed the... more